11 min read

 In the fall of 2022, WhatsApp made it even easier for businesses to scale their messaging.
 Companies that receive a high quality score for their marketing notifications can now increase their limits faster.

-The basic math is: If in the last seven days you have initiated X or more conversations with unique customers, where X is your current messaging limit divided by 2, your message limit will increase by one level in 24 hours.
+The basic math is: if in the last seven days you have initiated X or more conversations with unique customers, where X is your current messaging limit divided by 2, your message limit will increase by one level in 24 hours.

 For example: if a company that starts off with a limit of 1,000 messages is able to reach 500 unique users in the first seven days of the campaign, their message limit will increase to 10,000 after 24 hours of having reached the 500th user.